fizmata/fortigate-task/README.md

 If you are configuring any kind of password with ansible use ansible-vault and share vault password in email when turing in the task.

-Please turn in the code as a pull request to this repository.
+For submission, please clone this repo and add the files to your own, PRIVATE repository.
+Invite me(owner of this repo) as a reviewer.
+Create a new branch, do your solution and create PR to the main, do not merge.